 When the temperature rises, that doesn’t necessarily mean your wardrobe choices should be limited.
 Finding the right outfit to battle the summer heat can be an uphill struggle.
 For that, we have devised the definitive guide of the fabrics and the staple pieces that will keep you cool and collected throughout summer.

-Dressing for summer can be considered an art, and for that, a tricky task.
-It seem’s finding an outfit which is practical and comfortable is one of the things we utterly dread as the summer months approach.
+Dressing for summer might seem like the easiest thing in the world, but when it comes down to it, it can actually be quite tricky.
+It seems finding an outfit which is practical and comfortable is one of the things we utterly dread as the summer months approach.

-No, we’re not just going to recommend a vest and a pair of shorts to be worn to the office – but we’re not going to stop you from that choice.
-We are just going to recommend the alternatives from fabrics to staple items, which, are guaranteed to keep you dressing well during the last few months of summer (without the embarrassing sweat patches or the stress).
+No, we’re not just going to recommend you wear a vest and a pair of shorts in the office (but we’re not going to stop you from that choice, either).
+We are simply going to recommend the best summer pieces from the best fabrics to staple items which are guaranteed to keep you dressing well during the last few months of summer (without the embarrassing stress of having sweat patches).

 Best Fabrics for Summer

-Here at Idle HQ, we have specially picked out the summer fabric types which are going to keep you comfortable and not limited in the double figure numbers – and more importantly are easy to wear with pretty much anything.
-So if you have a summer wedding on the agenda, a festival to attend or basically need to revamp your summer wardrobe, then this is the guide that’ll help you find the best material for got weather.
+Here at Idle, we have specially picked out the summer fabric types which are going to keep you comfortable and not limited in the when the weather hits double-figure numbers.
+More importantly, we’re picking out items which are easy to wear with pretty much anything so that you don’t have the stress of having to pick out a good summer look every morning.
+If you have a summer wedding on the agenda, a festival to attend or basically need to revamp your summer wardrobe, then this is the guide that’ll help you find the best material for hot weather.

-To Fight the Double Figures – Breathable Fabric
+To Fight the Hot Weather – Breathable Fabric

 Breathable natural fabrics are the spoken secret to keeping cool in the heat.
 Whether you are on the underground or in the blazing sun, breathable fabric is your best shot at keeping cool throughout the day.
-Reducing body moisture and decreasing the risk of sweat patches, wearing fabric which lets your skin not go through amounts of pressure creates a whole lot of a difference.
+Reducing body moisture and decreasing the risk of sweat patches, wearing fabric which lets your skin breathe creates a whole lot of a difference.

 How to Wear Linen in The Summer

-The additional beauty of linen is whatever and however you wear it, your outfit will always consist of that premium edge.
+The additional beauty of linen is that however you wear it, your outfit will always consist of that premium edge.
 Popular amongst suits and smart trousers, it’s protocol for any summer party or gathering.
-Opting for timeless palettes such as white, blacks, and muted tones mean your linen clothes will last a lifetime.
+Opting for timeless palettes such as white, blacks and muted tones mean your linen clothes will last a lifetime.
+When wearing linen correctly, we recommend going for the classic blazer or full suit.
+Perfect for your trip to work, a last minute party or to stop at the pub for a pint, a linen suit can be versatile for all summer occasions.

 - Provides a smart and leisure look to any outfit.